quay/quay-operator/README.md

 spec:
   quay:
     imagePullSecretName: redhat-pull-secret
+    externalAccess:
+      tls:
-    sslCertificatesSecretName: custom-quay-ssl
+        secretName: custom-quay-ssl
 ```

-### Specifying the Quay Route

-Quay makes use of an OpenShift route to enable ingress.
-The hostname for this route is automatically generated as per the configuration of the OpenShift cluster.
-Alternatively, the hostname for this route can be explicitly specified using the `hostname` property under the _quay_ field as shown below:
+### TLS Termination

+Quay can be configured to protect connections using SSL certificates.
+By default, SSL communicated is termminated within Quay.
+There are several different ways that SSL termination can be configured including omitting the use of certificates altogeter.
+TLS termination is determined by the `termination` property as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1